krabobmkd/amigamame/README.md

  If not done, Install a working bebbo gcc6.5 on linux, windows or macos. follow instructions at : https://github.com/bebbo/amiga-gcc also install git and cmake.
-  08/2025 ADDENDUM: the author removed that compiler, maybe temporarily, maybe forever, so you may try https://github.com/AmigaPorts/m68k-amigaos-gcc
+  08/2025 ADDENDUM: the author removed that compiler, maybe temporarily, maybe forever, so you may try https://github.com/AmigaPorts/m68k-amigaos-gcc .
+This project needs a C11 / C++11 capable compiler.

  ...Then in some directory do: